NeranjanMe/BumbleBee/README.md

 Step 3: Access the Admin Dashboard
 On the Bumble Bee dashboard, click on the "Home" button to access the Admin Dashboard page.

-Using the Admin Dashboard:
+**Using the Admin Dashboard:**

 Once you have accessed the Admin Dashboard page, you can view the following information:

-•	Customer Count: Total number of registered customers.
+- Customer Count: Total number of registered customers.
-•	Order Count: Total number of orders placed.
+- Order Count: Total number of orders placed.
-•	Total Income: Total income generated from orders.
+- Total Income: Total income generated from orders.

-Admin View Orders Page
+**Admin View Orders Page**

  Step 1: Access the Bumble Bee Web Interface

 Step 2: Access the Admin View Orders Page
 On the Bumble Bee dashboard, click on the "View Orders" button to access the Admin View Orders page.